glamstack/google-cloud-sdk/README.md

 2. [Using the REST Resource](#custom-non-configured-connections):
     * This contains the standard `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` API calls
     * To use this resource you will be required to pass in the full endpoint `url` to the method
     > **Note:** These methods are only tested to the point that we know they will run the proper HTTP Methods when utilized.
-There is no parameter validation
+There is no parameter validation.

 ## Installation